 A legitimate question is why do experts perform poorly even when they’re given the model’s output before making their decisions?

 Once again it’s our propensity to overestimate our abilities, and the feeling that we possess special insight that can allow us to enhance the model’s decision.
 So the experts when given the same model's output end up modifying it, and making the results poorer.
 Something as mundane as a rough commute or a missed train can affect the way we perceive things.
 Furthermore, the decision-making can be inconsistent from person-to-person, even when they look at the same data.
-All these factors reduce our “enhanced” performance compared to diligently following a cold, emotionless, analytical, quantitative model.
+All these factors significantly diminish our ability to bring the perceived “enhanced” performance compared to that of a system's emotionless and model-driven decision making.